| Fifth Crusade 1213 - 1221 |

 kingdom.
 In 1277 Roger of

-San Severino captured Acre
+San Severino captured

-for Charles.
+Acre for Charles.
 Although the

 internecine war within the crusaders'

-ranks had proven debilitating, it provided
+ranks had proven debilitating, it

-the opportunity for a single commander to
+provided the opportunity for a single

-take control of the crusade in the person
+commander to take control of the crusade

-of Charles.
-However, this hope was dashed
+in the person of Charles.
+However, this

-when Venice suggested a crusade be called
+hope was dashed when Venice suggested a

-not against the Mamluks but against Constantinople,
+Mamluks but against Constantinople,

 where Michael